 The Ivory Coast team finished the game with a 2-1 win.
-Therefore, they had confirmed their participation in the World Cup finals in Germany the next year.
+Therefore, they confirmed their participation in the World Cup finals in Germany the next year.

 But, the domestic unrest in Ivory Coast somewhat marred the celebration of such an emphatic achievement.
 At that time, Ivory Coast was going through a civil war and the country was submerged in total chaos.

-Tension between President Laurent Gbagbo’s government and a rebel group named The New Forces of Ivory Coast was rising once again.
+The tension between President Laurent Gbagbo’s government and a rebel group named The New Forces of Ivory Coast was rising once again.
 Since 2002, there had been sporadic violence between the two parties.